kingstonlee/tippy/README.md

-# Pre-work - Tippy
+# Pre-work - Tipper

-Tippy is a tip calculator application for iOS.
+Tipper is a tip calculator application for iOS.

 Submitted by: Kingston Lee